cedrickchee/chatgpt-universe/README.md

     - GitHub Repo: https://github.com/hpcaitech/ColossalAI

     I got the impression that the point of the article was to plug their [Colossal-AI](https://colossalai.org/) framework and product, a collection of parallel components, tools, and hardwares for large models.
 Frankly, their numbers do look suspicious to me, unless I've missed something.
     What makes ChatGPT interesting (over GPT-3) is the RLHF process.
 They do claim to replicate RLHF process completely.
 But, the article touch lightly about their RLHF implementation.
-Their RLHF implementation details are hidden here: https://github.com/hpcaitech/ColossalAI/blob/main/applications/ChatGPT/README.md.
+They train RLHF using a small [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) as example dataset.
+Their RLHF implementation details are hidden here: https://github.com/hpcaitech/ColossalAI/blob/main/applications/ChatGPT.
 Lack of demo doesn't inspire too much confidence though.

 See [cedrickchee/awesome-transformer-nlp](https://github.com/cedrickchee/awesome-transformer-nlp#transformer-reinforcement-learning) for more info.